sfortop/ivory-serializer-benchmark/README.md

 ### Set up the project

-The most easy way to set up the project is to install [Docker](https://www.docker.com) and [Docker Composer](https://docs.docker.com/compose/) and build the project.
+The easiest way to set up the project is to install [Docker](https://www.docker.com) and [Docker Composer](https://docs.docker.com/compose/) and build the project.
 The configuration is shipped with a distribution environment file allowing you to customize your current user/group ID: